JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 _He pauses, studying the joint like it contains cosmic wisdom._

 **EVANDER (CONT'D)** See, here's where it gets beautiful and terrifying at the same time.
 Each person deploys whatever weapons they've got access to.
 The physically strong resort to violence - it's efficient, direct, monkey-brain simple.
 The socially connected become bullies, use shame and ostracism like a medieval siege.
-The intellectually gifted will use thier wits to outsmart.
+The intellectually gifted will use their wits to outsmart.

 _He chuckles, a sound both amused and slightly disturbed._